The Benefits of Selective Disclosure: Evidence from Private Firms

 75 Pages Posted: 6 Dec 2010 Last revised: 22 Mar 2017

 Private firms’ ability to communicate confidentially with selected investors implies that valuation disagreements between firms and investors are larger at public firms than at private ones.
 Consistent with the notion that misvaluation concerns lead public firms to hoard cash to be able to optimize the timing of their equity issues, I show that small and medium public firms hold substantially more cash than similar-sized private ones.
 This difference is driven by public firms with high misvaluation exposure, which use their cash to avoid raising equity when they are hit by a cash flow shock and their equity is likely undervalued.

-Keywords: Private companies; Corporate cash hoarding; Precautionary motives; Market timing; Share issuance; IPOs
+Keywords: Private companies; Selective disclosure; Corporate cash; Precautionary motives; Market timing; Share issuance; IPOs